shanshee/CS350-Portfolio/README.md

 https://travlr-booking-app.onrender.com/

 ## Functionality
-1. Create an Account                                                                                                             2.
-Log In to Search, View and Book Hotels.
+An account and logged in user is needed to Search, View and Book Hotels.
 ## Testing Stripe Payments
 Test Card Number: 4242 4242 4242 42424
 Expiration: Any future date